-- AVID tutors work with small groups of middle school students under the supervision of a teacher.
+- AVID volunteers work with small groups of middle or high school students under the supervision of a teacher.

-- Tutors are trained to use specific strategies that help develop students' critical thinking, literacy, and math skills.
+- WE provide training to use specific strategies that help develop students' critical thinking, literacy, and math skills.

 |If you are interested in volunteering, email us at:|

 The program consists of volunteers who go into classrooms to give a visual presentation on an artist which is followed by a hands-on art project with the students.
 Typically, during the year, there are six different lessons presented for elementary and three lessons at the middle school level.

 Volunteers are trained for every lesson they teach by a site-based coordinator at each school.
 The program’s curriculum at present is based on more than 100 artists, including European masters, renowned American artists, and some living, local artists.

 NO ART BACKGROUND IS REQUIRED AND ALL MATERIALS ARE PROVIDED.